Savings Calculator

 - This formula is a simplified readable representation of the savings projection logic.

-- Monthly contributions are modeled as equal deposits made throughout the full savings period.
+- Monthly contributions are modeled as equal deposits made at the end of each month.

 - When you choose quarterly or annual compounding, the calculator converts that rate into an equivalent monthly rate so monthly contributions can be projected consistently.